lucagl/MOAD_ligandFinder/README.md

 `TOTAL NUMBER OF STRUCTURES SUCCESFULLY PROCESSED = 1`

-Content of ligandMap.txt: name of the structure with a number in front indicating the number of valid ligands found (according to binding MOAD) followed by the names of the ligands (1 line per distint ligand).
+Content of ligandMap.txt: name of the structure with a number in front indicating the number of valid ligands found (according to binding MOAD) followed by the names of the ligands (one line per distint ligand).
 The name of the ligands appearing in ligandMap.txt is identical to the name of the file containing the ligand coordinates.
+Example of ligand.txt produced from the above call:

 `\# ************** PDB ligand Map ***************`